acc4github/kdenlive-camerashake-organic/README.md

 ### Important Warning
 **This is NOT an official Kdenlive plugin.**
-It is a third-party modified version.
+This is a third-party modified version.
 - It may stop working after Kdenlive or Frei0r updates.
 - Not tested on all systems or versions.
 - Use at your own risk.